telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 Now, looking at stack frame #2, the leak seems to come from a call to `contextElement()` in `jsonUpdateContextRequest.cpp`, line 50 (the exact line could be slightly different in your case).
 We already know why we have this leak, as we've commented a call to `ContextElementVector::release()` in `UpdateContextRequest::release()`, but  one thing is where the allocation is done, and another thing (sometimes a very different thing), is where the allocted object should be freed.

 That is the tricky part of fixing leaks, knowing where the call to free/delete should be made.
-It is often obvious, but far from always.
+It is often obvious, but not always.
 It is not rare, when trying to fix a leak, to release an allocated buffer too soon, i.e. before it is used for the last time, so it is very important to make sure that all functional tests are fully working once all leaks are fixed.
 Imagine this leak found in `jsonUpdateContextRequest.cpp`, if we release the buffer right after it is allocated, then somewhere  between there and `ContextElementVector::release()`, the buffer will be used and we will most probably experience a SIGSEGV.

 [Top](#top)